Key Points of the Chapter

 21. A function is a key set of tasks that must be performed during incident response.
 They are grouped according to similarity of purpose but are not positions, per se, because each could entail multiple persons working to fulfill that function.

-22. Key components of an incident action plan are presented in
+22. Key components of an incident action plan are presented in Appendix C.

 23. "Control objectives" is the NIMS term for overall incident response goals and are not limited